Colorado offers a period of grace for those that need it

 New reporting requirements for out-of-state sellers

-Colorado is also enforcing economic nexus as of December 1, 2018 (or by June 1, 2019, if necessary).
+Colorado is also enforcing economic nexus as of December 1, 2018.
 Out-of-state sellers that in the current or previous calendar year have more than $100,000 in gross sales of products or services in the state, or 200 or more separate transactions delivered into the state, are required to register with Colorado and commence sales tax collection and remittance in all state-collected jurisdictions.

 Remote retailers may also be required to collect and remit sales tax in self-collected jurisdictions.
 It’s up to the jurisdiction and it’s up to sellers to know their obligations.
 The code of the City of Denver, for example, “requires retailers to collect and remit taxes regardless of physical location.”